-In November 2018, Canadian Space Agency (CSA) astronaut David Saint-Jacques will travel to space on his first mission, "Perspective."
-He will spend about six months aboard the International Space Station (ISS), where he will do science experiments, operate Canadarm2 and test new technologies.
+On December 20, 2018 (the night of December 19–20 in North America), Canadian Space Agency (CSA) astronaut David Saint-Jacques will travel to space on his first mission, "Perspective."
+He will spend about six and a half months aboard the International Space Station (ISS), where he will do science experiments, operate Canadarm2 and test new technologies.

 Like many other astronauts, he will also spend time taking pictures of the Earth and sharing his experience with Canadians.
 From space, he will engage with young people to make them part of the mission and spark their interest in science, technology, engineering and mathematics (STEM).